dmilos/IceRay/readme.md

   - git submodule init
   - git submodule update
   - Build using SCons
-    - cd ./IceRay/work/build/scons/cdll
+    - cd //IceRay/work/build/scons/cdll
     - scons
   - Build using CMake
-    - cd ./IceRay/work/build/cmake
+    - cd //IceRay/work/build/cmake
     - run make.bat on Windows or make.sh on Unix
-  - put $\src and $\example in to PYTHONPATH path
+  - put //src and //example in to PYTHONPATH path
-  - run some examples in $\example\test2
+  - run some examples in //example/test2